Introduction

 Cons:

-- Does not come with a standard table stand in the box (must be purchased separately).
+Does not come with a regular table stand in the box (has to be ordered separately).

 Samsung S95H Review